ELECTIONS

 Election Timeline

-The schedule below is for the Spring 2023 election activity.
+The schedule below is a DRAFT of the timeline for the Spring 2025 election.
 All dates are subject to change.

 Day | Date | Time | Event | Location |